pearcej/complex/_sources/Graphs/Exercises.rst

         reachable = reachable_nodes(G, start)
         return len(reachable) == len(G)

-**Exercise 3:**   In my implementation of ``reachable_nodes``, you might be bothered by the apparent inefficiency of adding all neighbors to the stack without checking whether they are already in ``seen``.
+**Exercise 3:**   In our implementation of ``reachable_nodes``, you might be bothered by the apparent inefficiency of adding all neighbors to the stack without checking whether they are already in ``seen``.
 Write a version of this function that checks the neighbors before adding them to the stack.
 Does this “optimization” change the order of growth?
 Does it make the function faster?

 **Exercise 4:**
 There are actually two kinds of ER graphs.
 The one we generated in this chapter, :math:`G(n, p)`, is characterized by two parameters, the number of nodes and the probability of an edge between nodes.